odhyp/odhyp.com/README.md

-# Odhy's Digital Space :sunglasses:
+# Odhy's Digital Garden 🪴

-Welcome to my digital workspace—where I reflect, debug, and occasionally scream at my code.
+Welcome to my digital garden—where I plant ideas, debug thoughts, and occasionally scream at my code.

 Built with Hugo, JavaScript, and TailwindCSS.
 Deployed in Vercel.